Dratharias/Motriforge/services/error-service/README.md

-# Frontend
+# Error Service

 Service used in the MōtriForge platform.

 ## Description

-This service handles frontend logic.
+This service handles error service logic.

 ## Scripts
 - `npm run dev`